dropil/zeli-wallet-dropil/README.md

 # Zeli Wallet - Powered by Dropil

-Zeli Wallet - Access Dropil Chain and other supported Cosmos-SDK based chain wallets
+Zeli Wallet - Access and utilize Dropil Chain and other supported Cosmos-SDK based chain wallets

 ## Get in Touch